 Before visiting the Alhambra in Granada, Spain I did not know too much about it.
 I was aware that it was a must-see destination in Granada and I roughly knew that it was a Moorish Castle.

 That had some sort of ties to the famous English Queen Katherine of Aragon.
 What I did not know was the Alhambra Gardens were amazing in their own right and that I would be completely blown away by its beauty.

 What you see today though at the Generalife Gardens Spain may be nothing that was seen during the 13th Century when they were created.
 It’s not known how original these Alhambra gardens are, there

 No one quite knows for sure what the title Generalife means.
 Many have loosely translated Generalife to mean the Governor’s Garden or the Architect’s (Alarife) Garden.
 Unfortunately, people miss the Generalife Gardens as they are more interested in just visiting the Alhambra and in our opinion, this would be a huge mistake.

 Generally, it’s considered that the Generalife Gardens were built in the 13th century.
 This is known because there is an inscription that dates from 1319.
 The Generalife was used by the Kings as a place to relax and get away from the city.
-The Generalife Gardens and the Alhambra are very close together but in its day they were considered separate with the gardens located outside the city walls.
+The Generalife Gardens and the Alhambra are very close together but in their day they were considered separate from the gardens located outside the city walls.

-Make sure you book your Generalife Alhambra Gradens tickets online
+Make sure you book your Generalife Alhambra Gardens tickets online